SajadZiaee/SajadZiaee/README.md

 - 👋 Hi, I’m @SajadZiaee
-- 👀 I’m interested in novels, math, physics, phylosophy, and AI :)
+- 👀 I’m interested in novels, math, physics, philosophy, and AI :)
 - 🌱 I’m currently learning NLP, and Nest js.
 - 📫 How to reach me: sajadziaee97@gmail.com or @sajadziaee on Telegram.